2 Moves By Trump This Past Week Could Reshape U.S. Health Insurance In Big Ways

 If these workers seeking coverage are generally healthy, the infusion could slow premium increases in the overall ACA marketplace because it would improve the risk pool for insurers.

-However, if employers with mainly higher-cost or older workers opt to move to the marketplaces, it could help drive up premiums, instead.
+However, if employers with mainly higher-cost or older workers opt to move to the marketplaces, it could help drive up premiums.

-In an odd twist, the administration notes in its proposed rule that the ACA has provisions that could protect the marketplace from that type of adverse selection, which can drive up prices.
+Curiously, the administration notes in its proposed rule that the ACA has provisions that could protect the marketplace from that type of adverse selection, which can drive up prices.
 But most of the protective factors cited by the rule have expired or been weakened or removed by Trump or the Republican-controlled Congress — such as the tax penalty for being uninsured and the federal subsidies to insurers to cover lower deductibles for certain low-income consumers.

 Benefits consultants and health policy specialists are skeptical about how many companies will move to an HRA plan, given the tight labor market.
 Continued uncertainty about the fate of the ACA marketplace may keep them reluctant to send workers out on their own to find health insurance, these analysts say.